emiarbol/galaxy_virologist_training/exercises/01_introduction_to_galaxy.md

 <img src="images/Upload_2.png" alt="Upload 2" width="700"/>

-Now our data is loading into galaxy.
-You can see that each job receives a different number, so you can keep track of the order of your jobs by the numbers.
+With this, our data is loading into Galaxy.
+You can see that each job is given a different number, so you can keep track of the order of your jobs with it.

 The jobs can have three different states:
 1. Waiting: Your jobs will have a grey color and a clock on their left side.
 In this state your jobs are waiting to enter in the Galaxy server.